riceissa/issarice.com/wiki/digital-preservation.md

 possible to run the archival in the background while the user is free to do whatever else with Firefox.

+# Naming archives

+How do you name archives?
+In general, using the URL is not possible, because there is around a 2000-character limit to URLs but file systems like ext4 have a 255-byte limit.

 # Requirements for good data archiving solutions